ShisheerKaushik24/Quant_exploratory/README.md

-# Quantum Resources yet to explore:
+# Resources yet to explore:

 ## Table of Contents